KesseNones/EcksDee-Programming-Language/README.md

 	ghc ecksdee
 	./ecksdee helloWorld.xd
 	Hello, World!
+	Where helloWorld.xd looks like:
+		"Hello, World!"
+		printLine drop

 	-That's an example of running it in bash on a unix based system.
 	It's likely running it on windows is trickier because windows can be annoying